Swim Gear: Swedish Goggles Review

 What are Swedish Goggles?

-Swedish swim goggles are a minimalist type of swim goggles that feature a low-profile design, custom nose pieces, and no gasket skirt.
+Swedish swim goggles are minimalist goggles with a low-profile design, custom nose pieces, and no rubber gasket skirt.

 Invented by Tommy Malmsten in the mid-1970s, Swedes became popular with competitive swimmers thanks to the low-profile lens, custom assembly, hard plastic lens, and unrivaled peripheral vision.

-And because they are so inexpensive, they are a popular training swim goggle for swimmers.
+And because they are so inexpensive, they are a very popular training swim goggle for swimmers.

 The Pros of Swedish Goggles